enyst/playground/.openhands/microagents/lil-opus.md

   - Provide guidance on what details would help automation
   - Let Pet Sonnet know what information to look for

-C. **Suitable - Proceed to Planning**
+C. **Default - Proceed to Planning**
-- Characteristics:
-  - Clear bug report with reproducible steps
-  - Well-defined scope
-  - Clear success criteria
+- This is the default path if authorization passes
 - Action:
-  - Proceed to detailed planning phase
+  - Create a plan and proceed to detailed planning phase
+- Only fall back to other categories if:
+  - The issue is clearly not suitable for automation (category A)
+  - Or critical information is missing (category B)

 ### 2. Planning Phase